Rachel Morello-Frosch: Career

-Following her PhD, Morello-Frosch completed a National Science Foundation (NSF) post-doctoral fellowship and U.C.
-President's postdoctoral fellowship before teaching at San Francisco State's College of Health and Human Services.
-She eventually became an assistant professor of environmental studies at Brown University.
+Following her Ph.D., Morello-Frosch completed a National Science Foundation Post-Doctoral fellowship and U.C.
+President's Postdoctoral Fellowship before teaching at San Francisco State's College of Health and Human Services.
+She subsequently became an assistant professor at the Center for Environmental Studies and Department of Community Health at the medical school at Brown University.
 In this role, she co-authored a study on air pollution in Los Angeles with Manuel Pastor, Jr. Their study found that the schools with the highest air pollution had the highest minority student enrollment.
 They also found that air pollution is associated with decreased achievement in school.

 In 2004, Morello-Frosch was appointed the Robert and Nancy Carney Assistant Professor of Community Health and Environmental Studies Assistant Professor of Community Health and Environmental Studies.
-Following her promotion, Morello-Frosch and Bill Jesdale publishing findings that suggested that cancer risks from air toxics are greatest in the nation's highly segregated metropolitan areas.
-She also received the 2005 William G. McLoughlin Award for Teaching Excellence in the Social Sciences.
+Following her promotion, Morello-Frosch and Bill Jesdale published a study showing that estimated cancer risks from air toxics are greatest in the nation's most segregated metropolitan areas.
+She also received the 2005 William G. McLoughlin Award for Teaching Excellence in the Social Sciences at Brown University.

-Morello-Frosch eventually returned to UC Berkeley as an associate professor in their Department of Environmental Science, Policy and Management and School of Public Health.
-She continued to focus on air pollution and other environmental health and social inequality issues.
-Due to her focus on climate justice issues, Morello-Frosch received the 2010 Damu Smith Environmental Achievement Award from the Environment Section of the American Public Health Association.
-During her early tenure at the institution, she became interested in water quality due to the prolonged drought in California from 2011 to 2017.
-As such, she established the Community Engagement Core - Water Equity Science Shop (CEC-WESS) of the UC Berkeley Superfund Research Program Center.
-Beyond water quality issues, Morello-Frosch received a 500 Cities Data Challenge grant in 2018 to "develop a nationwide noise model with the 500 Cities data to examine the relationship between environmental noise, sleep patterns, mental health outcomes, and hypertension in American communities."
+Morello-Frosch returned to UC Berkeley in 2007 as an associate professor in the Department of Environmental Science, Policy and Management and the School of Public Health.
+She continued to examine structural determinants of environmental health inequities, focusing on air pollution, toxic chemicals, drinking water contaminants, and climate change events and the effects on maternal, perinatal and children's development outcomes.
+She has also studied the effects of oil and gas development on perinatal health.
+In recognition of her work on climate justice issues, Morello-Frosch received the 2010 Damu Smith Environmental Achievement Award from the Environment Section of the American Public Health Association.
+During her early tenure at UC Berkeley, she became interested in drinking water quality due to the prolonged drought in California from 2011 to 2017.
+With scientists and community partners she established the Water Equity Science Shop of the UC Berkeley Superfund Research Program Center.